John J. Slater Jr.

-John Joseph Slater Jr. (November 25, 1925 – July 17, 1998) was an American lawyer and politician who served as mayor of Chelsea, Massachusetts and as a member of the Massachusetts House of Representatives.
+John Joseph Slater Jr. (November 25, 1925 – July 17, 1998) was an American lawyer and politician who served as mayor of Chelsea, Massachusetts, and as a member of the Massachusetts House of Representatives.

 Early life

-Slater was born on November 27, 1925 in Chelsea.
+Slater was born on November 27, 1925, in Chelsea.
 During World War II he was a radio operator for the United States Navy in the Pacific theater.
 Slater graduated from Boston College and Boston College Law School.

 Political career

 From 1960 to 1963, Slater was a member of the Chelsea board of aldermen.
 From 1964 to 1969 he was the mayor of Chelsea.
 He then represented the 16th Suffolk district in the Massachusetts House of Representatives from 1969 to 1971.

 During the administration of mayor Kevin White, Slater served as the assistant corporation counsel for the City of Boston.
 He then served as assistant counsel to the Massachusetts House of Representatives.

 Personal life and death

-He was married to Natalie M. Fothergill and together they had six children.
-One of his children, John J. Slater III is also a lawyer.
+He was married to Natalie M. Fothergill.
+Together, they had six children.
+One of his children, John J. Slater III, is also a lawyer.

-Slater died on July 17, 1998 of pancreatic cancer at Massachusetts General Hospital.
+Slater died on July 17, 1998, of pancreatic cancer at Massachusetts General Hospital.